-The No Fly List is a watch list of people the government has designated as suspected terrorists and prohibited from flying to and from the United States and over U.S. airspace.
-It is a subset of a larger watch list, called the Terrorist Screening Database, which is operated by the FBI's Terrorist Screening Center (TSC).
+The No Fly List is a watch list of people the government has designated as known or suspected terrorists and prohibited from flying to and from the United States and over U.S. airspace.
+It is a subset of a larger watch list, called the Terrorist Screening Database, which is operated by the FBI's Terrorist Screening Center.

-Because of the extreme secrecy surrounding the No Fly List, people generally only discover they are on it when they are denied boarding on a flight — often very publicly, at the airport.
-The public does not know how many people are on the No Fly List, or the criteria for inclusion.
+Because of the extreme secrecy surrounding the No Fly List, people generally only discover that they are on it when they are denied boarding on a flight – often very publicly, at the airport.
+The public does not know how many people are on the No Fly List, and the criteria for inclusion are so broad and vague that they inevitably ensnare innocent people engaged in First Amendment-protected speech, activity, or association.
 The process the government has established for people on the No Fly List to challenge their blacklisting is grossly insufficient and violates the U.S. Constitution's due process guarantee.
 The ACLU and its affiliates in Oregon, Southern California, Northern California, and New Mexico are challenging that process in court.

 In the meantime, if you think you're on the No Fly List, the constitutionally-inadequate process described below is currently your only recourse.
 Because there is no other alternative available at this time, we generally advise people to follow the process in the hope that the government corrects error or changes its mind.
 We also describe below the procedures that the government established — after the ACLU filed its lawsuit — to permit U.S. persons to fly home after their apparent inclusion on the No Fly List.